enspiral/handbook/venture_profiles.md

 *Headings*

-Basic description
+Venture Description (

-Link to website + any other info
+Links to website and other resources

-Legal structure
+Legal Structure

 Contact person + venture stewards